All Episodes

 He said the American consumer is no longer going to lead the world economy.

-But we can't point any of this out that it's just too offensive.
+But we can't point any of that.

-So we just got, we're going to say his policies are wrong.
+We're going to say his policies are wrong.

 Why?